ArghyaChakraborty/RaspberryPi_Camera/README.md

 # Raspberry Pi Camera App
 ## Description
-This Python `tkinter` app provides some of the camera options provided by Raspberry Pi camera module `raspistill`
+This Python `tkinter` app provides some of the camera options provided by Raspberry Pi camera module `raspistill`.
+So far this app only captures still image.
+Video capabilities may be supported in future.

 ## raspistill command help
 Please check file [raspistill-help](raspistill-help)